 After you first enroll in the plan, Express Scripts will send you a welcome packet and Express Scripts Prescription Card(s).
-Your Prescription Card(s) will be mailed to you with ID cards for you and your dependents (if any) along with a booklet that includes a prescription drug benefit overview, drug list and a mail order claim form.
+Your Prescription Card(s) will be mailed to you with ID cards for you and your dependents (if any) along with a mail order form.